Azerbaijan Soviet Socialist Republic: World War II

-During the period 17 September 1939 to 21 June 1941, Nazi Germany, due to its non-aggression pact and relatively normalized trade relations with the USSR, was a major importer of oil produced in the Azerbaijan Soviet Socialist Republic.
+From 17 September 1939 to 21 June 1941, Nazi Germany, due to its non-aggression pact and relatively normalized trade relations with the USSR, was a major importer of oil produced in the Azerbaijan Soviet Socialist Republic.

 This changed when Germany invaded the Soviet Union on 22 June 1941.
-In the first year of the Soviet-German War, Azerbaijan produced 23.5 million tons of oil – a record for the entire history of its oil industry.
+In the first year of the Soviet-German War, Azerbaijan produced 23.5 million tons of oil—a record for the entire history of its oil industry.
 By the end of 1941, thousands of Azerbaijanis had joined the People's Volunteer Corps.
 Mobilization affected all spheres of life, particularly the oil industries.
-A week after fighting began, the oil workers themselves took the initiative to extend their work to 12-hour shifts, with no days off, no holidays, and no vacations until the end of the war.
-Meanwhile, in September 1942 Hitler's generals presented him with a large decorated cake which depicted the Caspian Sea and Baku.
+A week after fighting began, the oil workers themselves took the initiative to extend their work to 12-hour shifts, with no days off, including holidays and vacations, until the end of the war.

+In September 1942, Hitler's generals presented him with a large decorated cake depicting the Caspian Sea and Baku.
 Baku then became the primary strategic goal of Hitler's 1942 Fall Blau offensive.
 This offensive was unsuccessful, however.
-The German army reached the mountains of the Caucasus, but was at the same time decisively defeated at the Battle of Stalingrad and so forced to retreat from the area, abandoning all hopes for a Reichskommissariat Kaukasus.
-In 1942 Azerbaijan also became the second-largest tea producer of the Soviet Army.
+The German army reached the mountains of the Caucasus, but was at the same time decisively defeated at the Battle of Stalingrad and thus forced to retreat from the area, abandoning all hopes for a Reichskommissariat Kaukasien.
+In 1942, Azerbaijan also became the second-largest tea producer of the Soviet Army.
 By the decree of the Supreme Soviet of the USSR in February 1942, the commitment of more than 500 workers and employees of the oil industry of Azerbaijan was awarded orders and medals.
 Of the estimated 600,000 Azerbaijanis who were recruited into the Soviet Army during the war, 290,000 died.